-The distinction between what is legal to sell and what isn’t can be defined by the amount of THC present in the product.
+The distinction between what is legal to sell and what isn’t can be defined by the THC content present in the product.
 Products with less than 0.3% THC are defined as hemp and are thus legal to sell, use and distribute.

 Hemp is widely used in the health and beauty industry.
-Oil from the hemp seed is used in a variety of products, including skin care and hair care.
-Products, including hair oils, cleansers, moisturisers, even anti-ageing creams are becoming more and more popular.
-The vital nutrients and essential fatty acid (EFA) content in hemp seed oil make it an excellent moisturiser, so much so that it is even used in treating skin conditions such as eczema and psoriasis.
+Oil from hemp seeds is used in a variety of products, including lotions and oils for skin and hair care.
+The vital nutrients and essential fatty acid (EFA) content in hemp seed oil make it an excellent moisturiser, and therefore a popular product to help with dry skin conditions such as eczema and psoriasis.
 Cannabidiol is also a powerful antioxidant which minimises the damage done to the skin by the sun, smoking, pollution and poor nutrition.
-The fatty acids contained include omega-3, omega-6 & omega-9 and gamma linoleic acids (GLA’s) which aren’t common in natural oils but are excellent in skincare.
+The fatty acids in hemp seed oil (including omega-3, omega-6 & omega-9 and gamma linoleic acids) are all excellent for skincare.

 Ernest Small, a Canadian researcher, developed the definition of hemp (distinct from cannabis) in 1971.
-Small determined the 0.3% THC distinction in his book ‘The Species Problem in Cannabis.’
-In the highly influential book, he also argues that there is no point at which the cannabinoid properties are able to be used to distinguish between different marijuana and hemp strains.
-In spite of this, he also decided to make the choice that 0.3% of THC (from the flowers) should be the defining difference between the two.
+Small determined the 0.3% THC distinction in his book ‘The Species Problem in Cannabis’ .
+In his highly influential book, Small argues that there is no point at which the cannabinoid properties are able to be used to distinguish between different marijuana and hemp strains.
+In spite of this, he also decided to make the choice that 0.3% of THC (from the flowering heads and leaves) should be the defining difference between the two.
 Naturally, this contradiction has caused a lot of controversies and confused many – in terms of defining the distinction between hemp and cannabis.

-Hemp seed oil, in contrast, you can find in lots of products at your local store as it lacks the cannabinoids present in cannabis oil, it is, however, high in nutritional value; containing only half the calories of olive oil but twice the omega-3 this makes it highly prevalent in our weight and conscious modern world.
+Whole-plant cannabis oil has high proportions of cannabinoids, commonly CBD, and other substances which are found to be highly effective in the treatment of a wide assortment of complaints and to help improve overall balance and wellbeing.
+Hemp seed oil, in contrast, can be found in lots of products at your local store as it lacks the cannabinoids present in cannabis oil but is high in nutritional value, containing only half the calories of olive oil and twice the omega-3!